ihaveint/ihaveint/README.md

-### Hi there!
+Hi there!

-Trying to consider how engineering might look like from an artistic perspective these days.
+I'm a software engineer exploring AI solutions to solve important problems, especially in developer productivity.
+My goal is to eliminate wasted time and effort, freeing developers for more impactful work.
+I focus on automating workflows by blending data engineering, software engineering, and AI.

-- 📫 You can reach out to me via email: ihaveint@gmail.com.
+- 📫 Reach out via email: soroush.zare00@gmail.com.
 - ✍️ Sometimes I <a href="https://ihaveint.github.io">write</a> where my mind is at!
-Although these days I'm taking a break.
+(Currently taking a break.)